Contaminants in Drinking Water Supplies

 All of these methods have particular benefits depending on a community’s needs and resources.
 Through our analysis of water quality data, we’ll provide our recommendation for the treatment process design that provides the right balance for your community.

-Snyder & Associates realize the impacts that upgrade and improvement costs can have on communities, both large and small.
-With years of knowledge and experience with outside funding sources, we’re able to guide you through the necessary steps to acquire critical project funding.
+Snyder & Associates recognizes the impacts that an upgrade and improvement can have on a communities, both large and small.
+With years of knowledge and experience with outside funding sources, we’re able to guide you through the necessary steps to acquire water infrastructure project funding.
 Numerous state and federal funding assistance programs are available to help communities with water quality improvement projects.
-In Iowa, the Drinking Water State Revolving Fund (DWSRF) is just one example.
-Most states have similar programs.
 No matter where your community is located, we’ll assist you in navigating all program requirements, along with completing and submitting funding applications.

 Addressing Manganese in Your Community’s Water Supply

-There are many different methods available for properly treating manganese in drinking water.
-But the proper first step is testing.
-If you are concerned that your community may have elevated manganese levels in the drinking water supply, the Snyder & Associates team is available to put together a plan to meet the needs of your community, as well as current and future water quality regulations.
+There are many different methods available for properly treating manganese in drinking water, but the proper first step is testing.
+If you have concerns that your community may have elevated manganese levels or any other contaminant in your drinking water supply, the Snyder & Associates team is available to put together a plan to meet the needs of your community, as well as address current and future water quality regulations.